-She is the author of Before or Beyond Narrative (PhD dissertation, 2011) and coeditor of volumes Compact Cinematics (Bloomsbury 2017) and Narrative Complexity: Cognition, embodiment, evolution (University of Nebraska Press 2019), while her research publications include articles in peer-reviewed journals such as Screen, Projections, New Review of Film and Television Studies, Cinema & Cie, and chapters in various collective volumes.
+She is the author of Before or Beyond Narrative (PhD dissertation, 2011) and coeditor of volumes Compact Cinematics (Bloomsbury 2017, with Marina Grishakova) and Narrative Complexity: Cognition, embodiment, evolution (University of Nebraska Press 2019, with Pepita Hesselberth), while her research publications include articles in peer-reviewed journals such as Screen, Projections, New Review of Film and Television Studies, Cinema & Cie, Empedocles, Gestalt Theory, and chapters in various collective volumes.

-She has given presentations in many conferences in Europe, America and Japan, and been keynote speaker at the 2019 Screenwriting Research Network conference in Portugal.
+She has given presentations in many international conferences, and been invited as keynote speaker at the 2019 conference of the Screenwriting Research Network.

 She has also been member of the jury at Leiden film festival, collaborated with the British Film Institute (BFI), and regularly reviews publishing and research projects for various international academic publishers and research councils.